Are you searching for ways of how to import Brother Embroidery Designs? Let us take you through easy-to-follow step-by-step.

 Step 5: Choose a pattern for your stitching

-When all the above steps are done, it’s finally time to choose the stitching pattern.
+When all the above steps have been completed, it’s finally time to choose the stitching pattern.

-Note: DST files do not reveal the image of your file.
+Also Note: DST files do not reveal the image of your file.
 You will only see the name.
-They also do not have the exact thread colors so that means you have to customize them on your machine.
+They also do not have the exact thread colors, so that means you have to customize them on your machine.

 Step 6: Go ahead and start embroidering!

-Those are really all the steps you need for importing designs into your Brother Embroidery Machine.
+Those are all the steps you need for importing designs into your Brother Embroidery Machine.